 Day 3 (1)

 The cells have already started to proliferate and migrate to the surgical site.
-The blood vessels are also beginning to grow, providing the nutrients needed for healing.
+Also, the blood clot will gradually turn into granulation tissue.
+This will be the foundation for new blood vessels, providing the nutrients and growth factors needed for healing.

-Don't worry if you notice that the gum graft looks unpleasant.
+Don't worry if you notice that the gum graft has a white or unpleasant appearance.
 This is normal, as your body must first remove the outer layer of the graft to form a new, well-fitting one.
-The appearance of the graft will improve as it attaches to its recipient site.
+The appearance of the graft will gradually improve as it attaches to its recipient site.

 What to do: